Fast differentiation of hyperbolic chaos: Fast formula of unstable divergence

-Here $P^\perp$ is the orthogonal projection operator \re{(appendix \ref{a:projection} definition~\ref{d:projection})}, and notice that $p_{(k)}\neq p_k$.
-We will see later that $P^\perp$ takes out the convergent component in the first summation, while the normalized $\tilde e$ makes the second summation in $\cD_e^\perp:=P^\perp \cD_e$, \re{which is the orthogonal projection of the space of derivative-like $u$-vectors (appendix~\ref{a:derivative}).}
+Here $P^\perp$ is the orthogonal projection operator (appendix \ref{a:projection} definition~\ref{d:projection}), and notice that $p_{(k)}\neq p_k$.
+We will see that $P^\perp$ keeps only a convergent part of the first summation, while the normalized $\tilde e$ places the second summation in $\cD^{u\perp}:=P^\perp \cD^u$, which is the orthogonal projection of the space of derivative-like $u$-vectors (appendix~\ref{a:derivative}).
+Also note that $p$ is the same for any $e_{-k}$ with the same orientation, since for any $C^\infty$ function $g>0$, $P^\perp \nabla ge = g P^\perp\nabla e$.

-\begin{lemma} $p$ is a convergent summation in $\cD_e ^\perp$. \end{lemma}
+\begin{lemma} $p$ is a convergent summation in $\cD^{u\perp}$. \end{lemma}

 \begin{proof} Since $\tilde e$ has constant volume, we have $\ip{\nabla \tilde e, \tilde e} =0$.
-By the linearity of the projection operator, $p \in \cD_e ^\perp$ should it converge.
+By the linearity of the projection operator, $p \in \cD^{u \perp}$ should it converge.
 To see the convergence of the first summation, use the estimation in equation~\eqref{e:mechanical} and that $P^\perp=P^\perp P^s$ from lemma~\ref{l:compose projection}.
-The convergence of the second summation is because \reout{that} $ f_*^{-k} \Psi^u_{k} $ decays exponentially. \end{proof}
+The convergence of the second summation is because $ f_*^{-k} \Psi^u_{k} $ decays exponentially. \end{proof}

 To simplify our writing, we define two maps and show some of their properties.
-The map $\beta$'s are renormalized second-order tangent equations, which governs the propagation of the derivatives of $u$-vectors, and $U$'s are the integrand in the unstable contribution.

-\begin{definition} For any $r\in\cD_e, Y\in T_xM$, define
+\begin{definition} For any $r\in\cD^u, Y\in T_xM$, define